 On Meetup, there’s no standard model for a successful community.

-Great Meetups look completely different, but there is one common thread: Meetups bring people together.
+Great Meetup groups look completely different, but there is one common thread: events that bring people together.

 Success means something different to every organizer.
 Decide what it looks like for you.

 Do you have specific expectations you want your group to accomplish over time?
 These could be anything from running your first marathon to starting a business together.

 Perhaps you excel at a skill you want to share with the world.
 Your group can inspire others to try yoga, learn to paint, become a better public speaker, etc.

 Other groups are born out of shared interests or common experiences.
 Your group can be the social spark that brings other true crime fans, sports junkies, or expatriates together in real life.